k4yt3x/lexicon/README.md

 - Obfuscates the control flow by manually overwriting the `main` function's return address with the allocated shellcode's address.
 - Hides the allocation of r/w/x memory in the `_init_array`.

 I might add more in the future for fun.

-This is what the `main` function looks like if you drag it into IDA Pro:
+This is what the `main` function looks like if you drag it into IDA Pro to illustrate what the obfuscation looks like:

 <img width="1342" height="702" alt="main" src="https://github.com/user-attachments/assets/55979357-b3f7-40e1-88e3-070124d553a9" />